 Pump action paintball guns are not for everyone, especially people who love a fast-paced game.
 They require a more subtle and intricate touch and using a pump-action paintball gun in a speedball game might put you at a significant disadvantage, given that you must pump the marker every time you need to shoot, which dramatically slows down your firing rate.
 Pump-action guns are enjoyable when everyone uses pump action.

 So, who is this gun best suited for?
 I believe pump-action guns are great for intermediate to advanced players who enjoy a more tactical slow-paced match.
 This could be a good gun for a beginner as long everyone on the field are using pump-action guns.
 A beginner is less likely to feel overwhelmed and feel the pressure to keep up they would usually face while playing speedball paintball.

-However, if you are into speedball or woodsball paintballing and are looking for a suitable marker, Click here (Tippmann Cronus Marker Review) to read our review of the Tippman Cronus paintball as my pick for the best beginner paintball gun.
+However, if you are into speedball or woodsball paintballing and are looking for a suitable marker (Click here to read my Tippmann Cronus Marker Review) to read our review of the Tippman Cronus paintball as my pick for the best beginner paintball gun.
 Here is an article that discusses our top picks for Best Fully Auto Paintball Guns.

 Players who enjoy tactical games where strategy is more important than firepower would also enjoy pump action paintball guns.
 When using this type of gun, players hardly use a lot of ammo and are very cautious when taking shots because every shot counts.

 The Azodin KP3.5 KAOS pump action gun is a well-balanced and efficient gun with a simple well-functioning system.
 The KP3 replaced the KP2 pump gun, which had a twist feed-neck and no on/off gas regulator.
 The marker also runs majorly on compressed air and is not compatible with CO2, which saves players the stress of purchasing an expensive gas like CO2.